-Component Description anchor-hdr1 eth offset end Starts the header stripping operation from the right end of the outer Ethernet header. header-count 3 Strips the ITAG, inner Ethernet header, and VLAN from the packet. anchor-hdr2 any nchor-hdr2 any Indicates that any valid protocol available after the header stripping operation of become the next header in the packet.
+Component Description anchor-hdrl eth offset end Starts the header stripping operation from the right end of the outer Ethernet header. header-count 3 Strips the ITAG, inner Ethernet header, and VLAN from the packet. anchor-hdr2 any Indicates that any valid protocol available after the header stripping operation can become the next header in the packet.